PaulGignac/GignacLab_DiceCT_CowEye_2025/README.md

 | Optic nerve | Bundle of nerves that transmits visual information from the retina to the brain. |
 | Choroid | Thick, vascular layer of tissue that lies between the sclera and the retina and provides blood supply to the eye. |
 | Ciliary body | Structure containing ciliary muscle and processes that controls lens accommodation via zonular fibers and produces aqueous humor. |

+## Funding

+Funding

+These data were generated through funding from the National Science Foundation (DBI-2301409; Collaborative Research: MorphoCloud: A Cloud Powered, Open-source Platform for Research, Teaching and Collaboration in 3D Digital Morphology and Beyond)